- The listing needs to perform on social, MLS scroll, or Zillow

-FPV drone tour vs phone walkthrough video.
+FPV drone tour vs walkthrough video.

 Same property, two formats.
 One is a 60-second cinematic flythrough buyers actually finish.
 The other is a four-minute gimbal walkthrough most viewers scroll past in three seconds.
 Here is the breakdown for Charlotte agents deciding which to book.